The Mansfield Hotel — Closed Permanently

 The building later was home to Max von Gerlach, said to be F. Scott Fitzgerald’s inspiration for Jay Gatsby.
 It was recast as a boutique hotel in the 1990s and renovated inside and out in 2007.
 The hotel is now part of the Denihan Hotel Group.

-Keep in mind: Rooms have window air conditioners, old-fashioned radiators and teeny closets.
+Keep in mind: Rooms have window air conditioners which are noisy, old-fashioned radiators and teeny closets.
 Hallways are extremely narrow.
 Rooms can be noisy due to street sounds.
+The free WiFi works better in the lobby than in some of the rooms.
+Premium WiFi is available for $14.95 a day.